GauthamGirish/Brainiac/README.md

 # Brainiac
+A full stack web app to provide an interface for patients and doctors to interact.
-A  hybrid Deep Learning model (CNN+LSTM) to detect and classify brain tumors
+Additionally a  Deep Learning model (CNN) to detect and classify brain tumors is used to enable doctos to better diagnose and treat tumors.